CompuCell3D/CompuCell3DDevelopersManual/docs/potts.rst

 created by (``void createCellField(const Dim3D dim);``, ``void resizeCellField(const Dim3D dim, Dim3D shiftVec = Dim3D());``) ``Potts3D``.

 The cell lattice is an instance of the ``WatchableField3D`` class (which strictly speaking is a template class).
+The cell lattice stores **pointers** to cell objects (type ``CellG*``).
+This means that is I have a single cell but assign the pointer to it to several lattice sites , I caused my single cell to have volume equal to the number of lattice sites that have pointer to my cell
+This way ``CellG`` objects do not get repeated for every pixel (this woudl cost too much memory) but rather are referenced from the cell lattice via pointers.
-The cell lattice stores **pointers** to cell objects.
-This means that is I have a single cell The reason it is called "Watchable" is because this class implements the observer design pattern.
-Namely any, manipulation of the cell lattice (e.g. assigning cell to a given pixel) triggers calls to several observer objects that react to such change.
+The reason cell lattice field is called "Watchable" is because this class implements the observer design pattern.
+This means any, manipulation of the cell lattice (e.g. assigning cell to a given pixel) triggers calls to multiple registered observer objects that react to such change.
+For example if I am extending a cell by assigning its pointer to the new lattice site one of the observer that will be called (we also refere to them as lattice monitors) is a module that tracks cell volume The cell that gains new pixel will get its ``volume`` attribute increased by 1 and the cell that loses one pixel will \
-For example
+get its volume decreased by 1.
+Similarly we could have another observer that updates center of mass coordinates, or one that monitors inertia tensor.
+The nice thing about using ``WatchableField3D`` template is that all those observers are called automatically when change in the lattice takes place.
+Let's look at how this is done: